 7 Spring Cleaning Hacks Every Mom Needs to Shortcut Cleaning Time

-And I don’t mean just a regular wipe-off of the counters, scrub of the sinks, and vacuuming of the floors.
+And I don’t mean just a regular wipe-off of the counters, scrub the sinks, and vacuum the floors.
 I mean putting on the rubber gloves and preparing for a deep clean.

 But, who really wants to tackle that kind of cleaning?
 My guess is somewhere between 5 to 10 percent of us actually enjoy a thorough spring cleaning.
 And honestly, why should we expect ourselves to single-handedly clean every square inch of our homes in a day that would normally take a team of skilled cleaners to do?

 Just thinking about spring cleaning makes many of us feel exhausted.
 So, this is not your regular spring cleaning checklist.
 If you want one of those, I have it right here.
 Because my ambitious self has tackled a deep spring cleaning many times.
 It goes beyond the average weekly cleaning tasks to deep-clean your home for that coveted spring cleaning feeling over the course of 3 days.